What You Need to Know About Carmel, Indiana

 The Center for the Performing Arts

-Neighboring the Center Green, The Palladium, The Tarkington and The Studio Theater are more than just architectural marvels.
+Just off the Monon Trail and surrounding Carter Green, you will find The Palladium, The Tarkington Theater and The Studio Theater, which are more than just architectural marvels.
 They are destinations for concert-goers and enthusiasts of the arts.

 The Center hosts a variety of entertainers from around the globe.
 It is also home to some of the area’s finest performers and hosts a variety of educational and outreach programs for youth from all over the state of Indiana.

 The development of The Center for the Performing Arts and Carter Green have provided the opportunity to host popular markets and special events like a historic event held for the United States Conference of Mayors in June 2016.
 Mayors representing cities from all over the nation congregated for a fun-filled evening that began at The Center and concluded on Main Street with several Carmel residents in attendance.

 The crown jewel of Carmel’s Center for the Performing Arts Center is the Palladium’s Concert Hall.